jpodgorny/stokes_tables/README.md

 models in XSPEC versions 12.14.1b and earlier.
 To use the provided models, please, update your XSPEC to a later version!** For older versions, you may try this [workaround](#workaround-for-xspec-versions-12141b-and-earlier).

-The following models are available:
+The following models are available for the tables with ionization:

 * **`stiso`** → for unpolarised isotropic illumination; this is simply a redefinition of the `stokes_unpol_iso-v2.fits` table to use the emission angle